fgouteroux/acme-manager/README.md

 - **Vault Storage**: Stores certificates securely in Vault.
 - **DNS/HTTP Challenges**: Supports both challenge methods for domain validation.
 - **Metrics and Monitoring**: Provides application prometheus metrics and a web UI for certificate management.
-- **Automatic refresh**: Configuration and Certificate file are periodically refreshed without any service restart.
+- **Automatic refresh**: Configuration file are periodically refreshed without any service restart.
-- **Local Certificate**: Ensure that local certificate deployed are always up-to-date.
+- **Client Local Certificate**: Ensure that client local certificate deployed are always up-to-date.
-- **Local Cmd Run**: Run a custom command once certificate have been created/updated/renewed/deployed.
+- **Client Local Cmd Run**: Run a custom command once certificate have been created/updated/renewed/deployed on the client.

 ## How It Works

 1. ACME Manager creates certificates using [ACME](https://datatracker.ietf.org/doc/html/rfc8555).
-2. Certificates are stored securely in Vault and deployed to specified servers.
+2. Certificates are stored securely in Vault.
 3. The application monitors expiration dates and renews certificates as needed. (by default 30d before expiration)
-4. Deployments include optional custom command execution (e.g., reloading services like HAProxy).

 ### Usage